Consensys/docs-template/docs/single-source/between-repos/Plugins/port-data.md

   </TabItem>
 </Tabs>

-**Note:** Component fixes, broken link removal, and MDX syntax fixes are handled by `scripts/port-content.js` during the port process, not by remark plugins.
+**Note:** Component fixes, broken link removal, and MDX syntax fixes are handled by `scripts/port-content.js` during the port process.
+Image path rewriting is handled by `remark-fix-image-paths` at build time.

 ### Adding new networks